supernour09/Nour-swisscomm-task/README.md

 ## Tasks
 Before you start: Please beware that the purpose of this challenge is to get an insight into your thought process when solving a problem.
 Because of that, it's critical that you document the decisions you make during implementation.
 You can add a new paragraph below each numbered task in the tasks section inside this markup file in which you write down your thoughts and why you decided to implement it the way you did.

+> I have used ng-zorro And ngRx to design the solution

 1. Create a new lazy-loaded `dashboard` module which is accessible by the route `/dashboard`.
 For simplicity, we want that all other routes are being redirected to this module.

+   > create Dashboard module that all the routes route for it and it has a target Asset module that has all the task details and solution , I have choose to do it this way to give chance in future to have more modules inside the dashboard and the layout screen explain it more currently all redirect to the asset page

 2. In this module, create a service, which fetches all target assets from the end point `/targetasset`.